Partitioned, disarmed and decolonized Russian empire is the only peace plan that will ever work.

-I am a Ukrainian journalist and writer.
+I am a Ukraine-born journalist and writer.
 I champion global awareness about the Russian colonial legacy.

 Ukrainians, like myself, are emerging as leading voices in exposing Russian colonialism for a simple reason: we have the most intimate understanding of what it is and what it does.
 Our language, family histories, and identities were almost wiped out during centuries of unchecked Russian colonial violence.

 Many elsewhere are born into their national identities and take them for granted.
-But due to colonial erasure, this is not the case for Ukrainians like me.
-Even though Ukrainian history dates back millennia, reconnecting with my roots always required serious investigative journalism skills.
+However, due to colonial erasure, this is not the case for most nations neighboring Russia.
+Even though the history of these people is often more ancient than Russian, reconnecting with our roots always requires serious investigative journalism skills.

 And that little I knew about my roots, I felt profoundly ashamed of it.
 Because so many of our ancestors were wiped out, punished, repressed, and pillaged for exhibiting any signs of Ukrainianness, I grew up in a culture heavily conditioned by colonialism that centered the “civilizational greatness” of anything Russian — even years after formal Russian rule was over.